xzFeng0118/React_course/README.md

   2. Use React grammar to develop for mobile end in React Native.
   3. Use virtual DOM + Diffing algorithm to reduce interaction with real DOM

+JSX grammar:
+  JSX adds HTML into JavaScript,translated to Javascript and execute by browser.
+During the development, JSX would be translated to JS in packaging process, translator is Babel.

 JSON:- parse
      - stringify